 It says, “I am constantly under threat or siege and have to protect myself or else” (see above, butter, lion’s den).

-Well let me ask you this: How far down the yellow brick romance road are we all gonna get if we are side-eyeing our loved one, other half, partner in crime, on the daily, as if she or he is looking at us like the next meal.
+Well let me ask you this: How far down the yellow brick romance road are we all gonna get if we are side-eyeing our loved one, other half, partner in crime on the daily as if they are looking at us like the next meal.
 I’ve seen this movie plot and I think a year alone on a boat where your only companion is starving for your flesh is 5 kilometers and an ocean too far out of my comfort zone.

 What if we opted for a TRUST based model of relationship?